Alankvuong/BruinBitez/README.md

-# BruinBitez
+# Bryft
-BruinBitez is a project created for CS35L that serves as a UCLA dining food review website.
+Bryft is a project created for CS35L that serves as a website for UCLA students to find and give rides with other students.